 That’s not all.
 Nephio also bakes in the concept of GitOps into the project.
 The user provides KRM files in a package called kpt that is checked into a Git repo. kpt uses the principle of configuration as data (APIs) rather than configuration as code (templates or Domain Specific Languages).
 The Custom Controllers on the Nephio cluster successively refine the kpt package in the git repo.
 Finally the edge cluster pulls the state from the Git repo to apply it to the local K8s cluster.
 This architecture is both pragmatic and clever.
 It’s like infusing Fluoride into water.
 The user gets the benefit of GitOps without explicitly knowing or worrying about it.

 In my opinion, Nephio comes with some architectural assumptions that might slow down its adoption.

 I am a Nephio believer.
 After having seen prior approaches, I believe that software simplicity is the number one factor that determines its success.
 And Nephio fully embodies simplicity.
 I think Nephio will have a big impact on 5G in general and O-RAN and MEC specifically (Nephio has the O2 interface as one of its stated use cases).
 We at Aarna are onboard.
 We will announce our Nephio strategy later in Q3’22 and will publish blogs and videos on the Nephio architecture.
-Stay tuned and feel free to reach out to us if you have any Nephio needs or questions.
+Want to learn more?
+Check out the Aarna's Nephio Executive Brief.
+Feel free to reach out to us if you have any Nephio needs or questions.